 I’d be remiss if I didn’t mention a particularly shady aspect in the AICPA’s CGMA past though: when this designation was first launched, the AICPA essentially sold the certification to its current members for a fee.

 These individuals weren’t required to fulfill any prerequisites or forced to take an exam.
-While this is undoubtedly unethical, what’s more troubling is that there are now thousands of practicing CGMAs who may not possess the skill or knowledge required of this designation.
+While this is undoubtedly unethical, what’s more troubling is that thousands of practicing CGMAs may not possess the skill or knowledge required for this designation.

 Unsurprisingly, the IMA and its current CMAs were very disappointed.
 Thankfully, this issue was dealt with and, as of January 2015, all CGMA candidates are required to take the same 3-hour case-study final exam.

 In terms of material covered in the required exams, the breadth of management accounting topics covered in the CMA exam far outweigh those of the CGMA exam.

-The cost to prepare and take the exam also vary.
+The cost to prepare and take the exam also varies.
 Here is a quick breakdown of the essentials: